Optimizing the Revocation Experience

 Extended lifetimes for CRLs and OCSP responses if a CA or OCSP Responder were to fail.

-For more information about using Group Policy to define revocation checking behavior for client computers running Windows Vista SP1 and Windows Server 2008, see Appendix A: Managing OCSP Settings with Group Policy.
+For more information about using Group Policy to define revocation checking behavior for client computers running Windows Vista SP1 and Windows Server 2008 or later, see Appendix A: Managing OCSP Settings with Group Policy.